madmurphy/libconfini/dev/hackings/baremetal/README.md

 Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available by simply passing a `--without-io-api` option to the `configure` script.
-This modified version has the following characteristics:
+This modified version comes with the following characteristics:

 * No heap usage (no memory is every allocated or freed)
 * No I/O functions (it is possible to parse only disposable `char` buffers via